CapKenway/ArduLCD/README.md

 Therefore, for version 2, we decided to emulate the "serialVFD" interface.
 As the Arduino is stupidly overpowered for such a simple task, I worked on making it fast.
 The HD44780 makes use of 8 bit transfers, and serial speed is at 57600 baud.

+# Future ideas
+	 - One future idea is to allow multiple LCD displays to be driven by ArduLCD.
+Due to the power of the Arduino even at 57600 baud it still spends a lot of time idle.
+As the serialVFD protocol does not support addressing, we would probably need to merge all the LCDs into one large "virtual LCD".

 # Wiring Diagram

 You can find this in the "resources" folder, with the name "wiring_schematic".
 You have both a png for general use/printing, and the original .sch file.
 It was done with gschem (http://www.geda-project.org/), and feel free to make improvements.
 The diagram includes a transistor, capacitor and wiring between the backlight and pin 10 for dynamic backlight brightness control.
 This is optional, and can be omitted if you are not interested in that capability.